TECHNICAL DESCRIPTION

 The sockets and switches are Legrand Valena type, off-white.
 Their position, number and type cannot be changed, even on request.
 The exact location and number of sockets in each type of dwelling is shown in Annex 1.

-No luminaires will be installed at the lighting points, only one bulb each for the electric outlets.
 It is the responsibility of the homeowner to purchase and install the final lamps.

 As the apartments are not connected to gas, electrical connections have been installed for cooking in the kitchen.
 There is a single phase 16 amp socket for both the hob and the oven.
 An electrical outlet is provided for the connection of a cooker which can be built into the kitchen counter, but neither the kitchen units nor the cooker nor their connection are included in the technical content.

 There is also an electrical connection for a cooker hood above the stove, but the hood itself is not part of the apartment.
+It is also the responsibility of the new owner to install the section from the air handling unit in the wall to the extractor hood.

-VI.1.3 Installation of electricity in common areas
+VI.1.2 Installation of electricity in common areas

 The lighting in the building's corridors and stairwell is automatic, with motion sensors turning on the lights when someone passes the sensors.
 This is an energy-saving solution because the lights only come on when they are really needed.